i-love-flamingo/dingo/Readme.md

 the Singleton and makes it available to other currently waiting injection requests, as well as future injection requests.

-By default it is advised to not use Singletons whenever possible, and rather use immutable objects you inject whenever you need them.
+By default, it is advised to not use Singletons whenever possible, and rather use immutable objects you inject whenever you need them.

 #### dingo.ChildSingleton